-This S550 Mustang wheel and tire fitment guide is for individuals wishing to upgrade their Mustang's wheels or tires between 2015 and 2021.
+This S550 Mustang wheel and tire fitment guide is for individuals wishing to upgrade their Mustang's wheels or tires between 2015 and the present.
 This article will walk you through how to determine what sort of wheel, tire, and bolt pattern you have so you can locate the proper size and type for your car.
 Deep-dish wheels, backspacing, offset, tire fitment specifications, and numerous types of tires are all covered.

 If you're not sure what rim size you have, take into account the wheel diameter, wheel width, offset, backspacing, and bolt pattern while estimating their dimensions.
 Below, we go over each of these in greater depth:

 It's crucial to understand that while measuring the diameter of a wheel, you'll need to take two measurements: the Overall Wheel Diameter and the Actual Wheel Diameter.
 The entire diameter of the wheel is measured from the outer lip to the opposite outside lip.
 You'll need to measure the inside barrel of the wheel to the opposing inside barrel to get the actual diameter.
 If you have tires mounted on your wheels, this will be the third number in the tire's sidewall.
 For example, on a 245/45/17 tire, the 17 is the wheel's diameter in inches.